microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 myCoolFunction(function(x) { console.log(x) }, 1, 2, 3, 4]);
 ```

-In this case, we need to use TypeScript to tell any of our callers about the ways `myCoolFunction` can be called using overloads.
+In this case, we need to use TypeScript to tell any of our callers about the ways `myCoolFunction` can be called using function overloads.

 ```ts
 function myCoolFunction(f: (x: number) => void, nums: number[]): void;